-Launched in 2015 Green Society Forum is the fastest growing network that brings together governments, businesses, and civil society organizations in innovative public-private partnerships to advance solutions to humanity’s greatest needs within the following sectors: food and agriculture, water, energy, cities, art and circular economy and promotes the Green Economy Initiative through a social enterprise by inspiring the society to reinvests a few percent of its income to foster future leaders in building a sustainable environment and community.
+Launched in 2015 Green Society Forum is the fastest growing network that brings together governments, businesses, and civil society organizations in innovative public-private partnerships to advance solutions to humanity’s greatest needs within the following sectors: upcycle waste, food, agriculture, water, energy, art, circular economy of cities and villages.
+And promotes the Green Economy Initiative through a social enterprise by inspiring the society to reinvests a few percent of its income to foster future leaders in building a sustainable environment and community.
 It is an organization intended to support emerging global actions towards the green, low-carbon, climate-resilient development model.

 Green Society Forum provides tools to help build institutional capacity and develop green growth policy, strengthen peer learning and knowledge sharing, and engage private investors and public donors.
 It works to scale-up knowledge and skills development for devising green economy solutions that are inclusive and address concerns related to economic competitiveness and employment.
 It is also playing a vital role to identify critical knowledge and skills gaps among professionals involved in green economy policy design and implementation

 Green Society Forum is a model for cooperation, collaboration and synchronisation of activities with other institutions and peer initiatives based on a strong sense of community, trust, and non-competitive behaviour.
 Its strength is the multi-disciplinary expertise in environment, poverty, gender and governance; innovative financing; people-owned capacity development and engagement with key Government, private sector and civil society partners.